-Our research is based on Oracle’s Java HotSpot VM, which is one of the most widely used Java execution environments.
+Part of our research is based on Oracle’s Java HotSpot VM, which is one of the most widely used Java execution environments.
 Profiles are collected by dynamic instrumentation of programs, by efficient sampling techniques and by modifications of VM components such as the bytecode interpreter, the JIT compiler, and the garbage collector.
 Furthermore, we produce traces of relevant events during a program’s execution and use them for analysis and data mining.
 Finally, we apply various visualization techniques to show event traces, heap layouts, and dynamic calling context trees on various abstraction layers and with sophisticated filtering and searching mechanisms.

+Lock contention tracing.
 Software developers must write concurrent code to benefit from multiple cores and processors, but implementing correct and scalable locking for accessing shared resources remains a challenge.
-Examining lock contention in an application at runtime is vital to determine where more sophisticated but error-prone locking pays off.
+Examining lock contention in an application at run time is vital to determine where more sophisticated but error-prone locking pays off.
 We devised a novel approach for analyzing lock contention in Java applications by tracing locking events in the Java HotSpot Virtual Machine.
 Unlike common methods, our approach observes not only when a thread is blocked on a lock, but also which other thread blocked it by holding that lock, and records both their stack traces.
 This reveals the causes of lock contention instead of showing only its symptoms.
 We further devised a versatile tool for the analysis of the traces which enables users to identify locking bottlenecks and their characteristics in an effective way.
-With a mean runtime overhead of 7.8% for real-world multi-threaded benchmarks, we consider our approach to be efficient enough to monitor production systems.
+With a mean run-time overhead of 7.8% for real-world multi-threaded benchmarks, we consider our approach to be efficient enough to monitor production systems.
 More details and downloads…

 Hofer, P.; Gnedt, D.; Schörgenhumer, A.; Mössenböck, H.: Efficient Tracing and Versatile Analysis of Lock Contention in Java Applications on the Virtual Machine Level.
 7th Int’l Conf. on Performance Engineering (ICPE’16), March 12-18, 2016, Delft, The Netherlands.